chaincase-app/website/app/views/blog/_code-bitcoin-csharp.html.md

 dotnet run
 ```

->❔: When you run this program, is the WalletInputFormat sk logged the same?
+>❓ When you run this program, is the WalletInputFormat sk logged the same?
 Why or why not?

-# Writing a Multisig Transaction
+## Writing a Multisig Transaction
-Bitcoin allows us to have shared ownership over coins with multi-signature transactions or multi-sig for short.

-In order to demonstrate this shared ownership we will create a ```ScriptPubKey``` that represents an **m-of-n multisig**.
-This means that in order to spend the coins, **m** number of private keys will be needed to sign the spending transaction out of the **n** number of different public keys provided.
+In order to demonstrate this ownership we will create a `ScriptPubKey` that represents an **m-of-n multisig**.
+In order to spend the coins this `ScriptPubKey` owns, **m** private keys out of the **n** given public keys provided must sign the spending transaction.

-Let’s create a multi-sig contract where two of the three Bob, Alice and our treasurer need to sign a transaction in order to spend a coin.
+Let’s create a multisig contract where two of the three Bob, Alice and the treasurer need to sign a transaction in order to spend a coin.

 ```cs
 // Program.cs